peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-13 Gnome Liches.md

 	- Once her questions are answered, she leaves out the window, making sure to rip off some cloth to cover her eye
 - [[Party/Mabel\|Mabel]] enters her room and tries to cast Scrying on the other blue tiefling, but fails
 	- She just barely manages to escape the effect rebounding on her
-- Oz does not return to the tavern all night and does not sleep
+- Oz does not return to the tavern all night
 	- She returns in the morning, and asks Hymn if they can steal some diamonds for her so that she can cast her spells
 		- She pulls out her jewelers' kit to show them a ring they've been working on to have the diamonds on hand
 - The party goes to the church in the morning to pick up [[NPC/Pill\|Pill]] and attend the service
 	- Oz is apprehensive and does not want to go to church
 	- The party sees that Pill is well, and now has a mark over the same eye that Oz has her golden eye
 - Oz tells the party that she had talked to her god, who confirmed that there is a lich somewhere in the town
 	- Hymn theorizes that it could be a gnome lich